jltsiren/gcsa2/README.md

 * Optimizations
   * Multi-threaded construction.
   * More space-efficient construction.
-The size of a `PathNode` can be reduced to 16 bytes with a more efficient encoding for *(id,offset)* pairs.
+The size of a `PathNode` can be reduced to 16 bytes with a more efficient encoding for the *(id,offset)* pairs.
 We can write the results of a doubling step to disk, and even do the merging step on disk if necessary.
   * More space-efficient index representation.
   * Sample compression.
 More efficient encoding for the *(id,offset)* pairs would already help.
   * Determine when nodes have to be prefix-sorted and when we can make them prefix-range-sorted.